 Page

 Information About the Annual Meeting 1

 Information About Voting 2

 Board Proposal No. 1: Election of Directors 5

 Corporate Governance 9

-Board Proposal No. 2: Amendment to the Company's Articles of Incorporation 16
+Board Proposal No. 2: Approval of an Amendment to the Company's Articles of Incorporation to Increase the Number of Authorized

+Shares of Common Stock 16

-Board Proposal No. 3: Amendment and Restatement of the Company's 2009 Restricted Stock and Incentive Plan 18
+Board Proposal No. 3: Amendment and Restatement of the 2009 Restricted Stock and Incentive Plan 18

-Board Proposal No. 4: Amendment to the Company's Non-Employee Director Stock Plan 23
+Board Proposal No. 4: Approval of an Amendment to the Non-Employee Director Stock Plan 23

 Equity Compensation Plan Information 25

 Report of the Audit Committee 26

 Fees of Independent Registered Public Accounting Firm 27

 Board Proposal No. 5: Ratification of Independent Auditors 27

 Security Ownership of Management and Principal Shareholders 29

 Section 16(a) Beneficial Ownership Reporting Compliance 30

 Compensation Discussion and Analysis 31

 Executive Compensation 46

 2015 Director Compensation 51

 Compensation Committee Report 52

 Compensation Committee Interlocks and Insider Participation 52

 Board Proposal No. 6: Advisory, Non-Binding Vote To Approve Executive Compensation 53

 Certain Transactions 54

 Shareholder Proposals For the 2017 Annual Meeting 54

 Additional Information Available 55

 Other Matters 55

-Appendix A-Articles of Amendment to the Articles of Incorporation of Bank of the Ozarks, Inc. Appendix B-Amended and Restated Bank of the Ozarks, Inc. 2009 Restricted Stock and Incentive Plan Appendix C-Bank of the Ozarks, Inc. Non-Employee Director Stock Plan, as amended
+Appendix A-Articles of Amendment to the Amended and Restated Articles of Incorporation of Bank of the Ozarks, Inc.

+Appendix B-Second Amended and Restated Bank of the Ozarks, Inc. 2009 Restricted Stock and Incentive Plan

+Appendix C-Bank of the Ozarks, Inc. Non-Employee Director Stock Plan, as amended